mexican-wolf-trance/project2/README.md

 # Instructions for use:
 ## There are two main routes:
-The jplRoute calls directly from the jsonplaceholder.typecode.com dataset The mongoRoute pulls information from a local instance of MongoDB
+The jplRoute calls directly from the jsonplaceholder.typecode.com dataset\n The mongoRoute pulls information from a local instance of MongoDB

 ## The jplRoute